Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Urban Digital Twin System

 which can be solved using Cramer's Rule, where

 with similar solutions for $u$ and $v$.
-With all intersecting faces removed, the defect models are positioned within the holes of the planar road mesh.
-The structure of the defect models remains fixed, except at the boundaries, which are assigned pseudo-height values.
-The remaining planar road surfaces must then be re-organized, typically through triangulation, which iteratively divides edges, samples vertices, and generates faces.
-However, as previously mentioned, mismatches may occur at the boundaries if adjacent meshes are reconstructed separately.
-To address this issue, the previously extracted boundaries are used as edge constraints to reconstruct the 2D structure of the road surface mesh using the constrained Delaunay triangulation algorithm \cite{chew1987constrained} Since the pseudo-height is set to zero, the defect model can be seamlessly aligned with the planar road surface, ensuring geometric consistency.
-For better realism and diversity, road surface elevations are restored from our model library.
-The height of each vertex is efficiently queried through a KD-Tree built from the reconstructed surface model.
+With all intersecting faces removed, the road defect models are positioned within the holes of the planar road mesh.
+The planar road polygons are then re-organized, typically through triangulation, which iteratively divides edges, samples vertices, and generates faces.
+However, triangle mismatches may occur at the boundaries if adjacent meshes are reconstructed separately.
+For better realism and diversity, real-world road surface elevations are restored from the library.
+The height of each vertex is efficiently queried through a \cll{\textit{k}-d} Tree built from the surface model.
 The final integrated 3D mesh is then split into individual assets, as required by the simulator, to provide semantic references.

 Leveraging the hierarchical road model creator and the digital road twin generator described above, our UDT system bridges reality-virtuality interconnections to generate diverse, well-annotated simulation scenes featuring road defects.
 The virtual environment not only provides synthetic data to enhance perception networks that depend on comprehensive road surface data, but also enables physical simulation for decision-making tasks that interact directly with road surfaces.
 In the following section, we demonstrate these advancements by presenting perception tasks trained on synthetic data and decision-making tasks performed within our virtual environment.